top of page

-Grounded day-dreaming is where I feel most creatively fulfilled and harness that energy for my projects.
+Grounded day-dreaming is where I feel most creatively fulfilled and I harness that energy for my projects.
 I love exploring the line between the real and fantastic while endeavoring to showcase authentic, underrepresented stories.
-As both the screenwriter and director of “Fly as Francis” I focused on the story and imagery to create a visual representation of crippling anxiety though an uneasy balance between surrealist transformation and a literal yet larger than life fly on the wall.
-Although on its face, the experience of producing multiple graduate thesis films for the University of Texas’ MFA film students may seem more constrained, by the realities of funding, time and even physics.
-However, producing allowed me to both establish and push the boundaries of possibility while working within student budget constraints.
-I love the process of connecting with other creatives in order to identify, gently coax and ultimately weave together the vast array of talent into the finished product, a metaphorical shimmering tapestry.
+As the writer, director, and stop motion of my Undergraduate Thesis Film, "Kingdom V. Chadsworth," I brought a fantastical courtroom comedy to life to comment on women in male dominated fields and bridge reality and nostalgic imagination.
+Although on its face, the experience of producing multiple graduate thesis films for the University of Texas’ MFA film students may seem more creatively limited, dulled with realities of funding, time and the endless search for locations.
+However, producing allowed me to both establish and push the boundaries of possibility while working within the constraints of student filmmaking.
+I love the process of connecting with other creatives in order to identify, process, and ultimately weave together the vast array of talent into the finished product, a tapestry of filmmaking.

 ABOUT ME